A Visual, Intuitive Guide to Imaginary Numbers

 Yowza!
 And if we think about it more, we could rotate twice in the other direction (clockwise) to turn 1 into -1.
 This is “negative” rotation or a multiplication by -i:

-If we multiply by -i twice, we turn 1 into -i, and -i into -1.
+If we multiply by -i twice, the first multiplication would turn 1 into -i, and the second turns -i into -1.
 So there’s really two square roots of -1: i and -i.

 This is pretty cool.
 We have some sort of answer, but what does it mean?